Main Assessment Periods

 CPD-3.27

-Please note the following when using the classrooms:
+Please observe the following rules when using the above study rooms:

-2. The number of students in a classroom must not exceed the maximum seating capacity of that room.
+2. The number of students in each classroom must not exceed its maximum seating capacity.

-3. No eating and drinking is allowed in the classrooms.
+3. Eating and drinking are not permitted in the classrooms.

-4. Furniture should not be moved in or out of the classroom.
+4. Furniture must not be moved in or out of the classrooms.

-5. Do not alter the setting of AV/IT equipment in the classrooms.
+5. Students should not alter the setting of any AV/IT equipment within the classrooms.